Data-Driven Visual Strategy

 Context

-During my first role at GE Appliances, I was able lead projects, manage cross-functional communication, execute the work, and advocate for UX.
-I concluded my time at GE by conducting a “passion project” regarding cognitive restoration, a topic that I had researched on during my time at Texas Tech University, tying my previous research experience to my current role at GE.
+During my first role at GE Appliances, I had the opportunity to lead user-focused projects, manage cross-functional communication, and advocate for the value of UX within a traditionally engineering-driven organization.
+As I wrapped up my time at GE, I initiated a self-directed “passion project” exploring cognitive restoration—an area I had previously researched during my graduate studies at Texas Tech University.

-1. How do users perceive current GE product imagery?
+• How do users currently perceive GE product imagery?

-2. How we can improve GE product imagery to increase perceived restoration among users?
+• How might we improve this imagery to increase perceived restoration and reduce visual stress?

 Tools: Qualtrics